 Levels of capability

 Assessed as developing on a Mode mid-high-6 growth curve, by means of a Career Path Appreciation interview, in 2003.
-At present age, this indicates capability to undertake the work mentioned below .
-Note that the descriptions are generic: Dave applies them in the global railway industry.
+At present age, this indicates capability to undertake the work mentioned below*.
+The descriptions are generic: Dave applies them in the global railway industry.

 Work in the theme of Corporate Citizenship